anni-0001/SSID/README.md

 # SSID-Docker

 This project is an improvement of previous works on Stepping Stone Intrusion Detection.
+Automation is the key here, with a streamlined approach relying less on python scripting and more on the powerful Docker API to spin up infrastructure seamlessly.

 # Documentation